… with the help of the perfect buyer archetypes!

 For quite some time now marketing has been all about triggering the right kind of emotions and responses in your buyer.
 Making the buyer believe that what you have to offer is not just exactly what they need, but what they want.
 As marketeers we wanted the buyer to see themselves in the brand: the brand as the personification of the buyer’s personality.
 As a brand, it was your primary goal to form that emotional connection between you and the buyer that would have the latter return to your products again and again, regardless of quality or features or other alternatives available.

-But, even the buyers that are a perfect fit for the services or products that we are offering, we still need to connect with them to establish this kind of long term marketing relationship.
+But, even the buyers that are a perfect fit for the services or products that we are offering, we still need to connect with them to establish this kind of long-term marketing relationship.
 And to connect involves connecting emotionally.
-So, we don’t deny that we as humans buy based on emotions, and only afterwards justify our purchasing decisions with facts.
+So, we don’t deny that we as humans buy based on emotions, and only afterward justify our purchasing decisions with facts.

 The Perfect Buyer Archetypes

 Before you delve into the use of archetypes to connect with your perfect buyer, we need to take a slight detour.
 To the original archetypes as defined by Jung.
 And how they found their way into every branding effort of the past two decades.

 The Jungian Archetypes